 Note: IGMP snooping will not function unless a multicast router port is enabled on the switch.
 This can accomplished in one of two ways.
-A static router port can be manually configured (see "Specifying Static Interfaces for a Multicast Router" on page 536).
+A static router port can be manually configured (see "Specifying Static Interfaces for a Multicast Router" on page 552).
 Using this method, the router port is never timed out, and will continue to function until explicitly removed.
 The other method relies on the switch to dynamically create multicast routing ports whenever multicast routing protocol packets or IGMP query packets are detected on a port.

-Note: A maximum of up to 1023 multicast entries can be maintained for IGMP snooping.
+Note: A maximum of up to 1024 multicast entries can be maintained for IGMP snooping and Multicast Routing when both of these features are enabled.
 Once the table is full, no new entries are learned.
-Any subsequent multicast traffic not found in the table is dropped if unregistered-flooding is disabled (default behavior) and no router port is configured in the attached VLAN, or flooded throughout the VLAN if unregistered-flooding is enabled (see "Configuring IGMP Snooping and Query Parameters" on page 532).
+Any subsequent multicast traffic not found in the table is dropped if unregistered-flooding is disabled (default behavior) and no router port is configured in the attached VLAN, or flooded throughout the VLAN if unregistered-flooding is enabled (see "Configuring IGMP Snooping and Query Parameters" on page 548).

-Static IGMP Router Interface - If IGMP snooping cannot locate the IGMP querier, you can manually designate a known IGMP querier (i.e., a multicast router/switch) connected over the network to an interface on your switch (page 536).
+Static IGMP Router Interface - If IGMP snooping cannot locate the IGMP querier, you can manually designate a known IGMP querier (i.e., a multicast router/switch) connected over the network to an interface on your switch (page 552).
 This interface will then join all the current multicast groups supported by the attached router/switch to ensure that multicast traffic is passed to all appropriate interfaces within the switch.